 Food cost in Tanzania is generally affordable.
-However, prices can fluctuate based on location and type of establishment.
+Many travelers wonder: how much does food cost in Tanzania?
+Prices can fluctuate based on location and type of establishment.

 Street food is particularly popular among both locals and travelers.
 It offers a cheap and authentic taste of Tanzanian culture.
 Street vendors provide a variety of snacks and meals at minimal costs.